GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 **Measurement:**

 - **Relevance:** Measured by the `Chat_Outcome_Counter` metric.
-A response is considered relevant if the outcome is registered as either "engaged" or "acknowledged."
+A response is considered relevant if the outcome is registered as "engaged"."
 - **Latency:**  Calculated as the time difference between the server receiving the user's message and sending the response.

 #### SLO for Updating User Preferences in Movie Guru